In our experience, every single renovation should begin with a serious consideration of what you want versus what you

 If you apply this 'comparison shopping' to major details of your renovation - flooring, tiles, taps, kitchen cabinetry - you can see how it quickly impacts your budget.

 The key to avoiding a stressful budget blowout

 The key to creating something you love without a stressful budget blowout is picking out key 'must-have' pieces to really add wow factor, such as a beautiful hardwood timber floor in a herringbone pattern, whilst potentially paring back in other areas that are less of a focal point.
 The features of your home, the ones you invest in, will reflect your own personality and tastes.

 We have found it helpful on past projects to have more than one option in consideration.
 A Plan A, with your top choices, and a Plan B with options that you would also be happy with should the budget shift or not be available for all items initially chosen.
 This can really help keep the project moving, instead of stalling whilst a replacement item is sourced or a decision made.

 Many architects offer full services and are happy to help customize key items in your home, so be sure to ask if you are wanting some further guidance in making selections for your all-important fittings and fixtures.

 We recommend the talented team at Yellow Fox to many of our clients looking for a little help with the overall design of their dream homes.
-They are experts in all things design, from making the most of your home spatially with the placement of key features right through to countertop, blind and even cushion selections.
+They are experts in all things design, from making the most of your home spatially with the placement of key features right through to countertop, blinds and even cushion selections.